openSUSE/news-o-o/_posts/2007-11-01-yast-tools-for-creating-installation-media-and-appliances.markdown

 [![10000201000003280000027c64c80310.png](/wp-content/uploads/2007/10/10000201000003280000027c64c80310.png)](/wp-content/uploads/2007/10/10000201000003280000027c64c80310.png)

-Then, a user just needs to adapt the KIWI parameters to suit the needs and just click â€žFinishâ€œ to generate the image:
+Then, a user just needs to adapt the KIWI parameters to suit the needs and just click „Finish“ to generate the image:

 [![10000201000002c8000002d8150d9690.png](/wp-content/uploads/2007/10/10000201000002c8000002d8150d9690.png)](/wp-content/uploads/2007/10/10000201000002c8000002d8150d9690.png)

-As a note from JiÅ™Ã­ Suchomel, the primary developer, there is a enhanced version in the works to deliver e.g. management of the profiles and more.
+As a note from Jiří Suchomel, the primary developer, there is a enhanced version in the works to deliver e.g. management of the profiles and more.
 When ready, the version should be available via BuildService.

 ## YaST2 Product Creator